 There are essentially two ways that you can use important stats about your business to promote yourself and engage customers in a social manner.
 Printing valuable data right on your website lets users who visit see the important things about your business, such as reviews, awards, new products, testimonials, and more.

 This information isn’t just for showing off; it gives customers more information about your business and more importantly, the right information can be persuasive and even help convert them.

 Rich snippets are another way to use valuable information.
 You can display this information when your search results appear and users will learn more about your business and be more likely to click.
-If they can see at a glance that you have loads of positive reviews, tons of awards, or that you’re rated highly for your customer service or other such information, it gives potential customers a reason to check out your business over potential competitors.
+If they can see at a glance that you have loads of positive reviews, tons of awards, or that you’re rated highly for your customer service or other such information, it gives potential customers a reason to check out your online rankings over potential competitors.

 There are likely positive things about your business that you can display to potential users either in snippets or on-site that will entice them to click or even help persuade them to convert.